-\begin{proof} In \cite{MP1} it is proved that parametrizations with semigroup $\Gamma< \langle 3,8\rangle$ are simple and parametrizations with semigroup $\langle 3,8\rangle$ are not simple.
-Lemma \ref{lem6.3} implies that parametrizations with semigroup $\Gamma\geq \langle 4,7 \rangle$ and the parametrization $(t^4+t^7+at^9,t^6+bt^7)$ are at least bimodal.\\ Since $2$ does not divide any denominator in the proof of lemma \ref{lem.m=3} we can prove (1) and (2) as in characteristic different from $2$.\\ To prove (3) we consider the following computation:
+\begin{proof} In \cite{MP1} it is proved that parameterizations with semigroup $\Gamma< \langle 3,8\rangle$ are simple and parameterizations with semigroup $\langle 3,8\rangle$ are not simple.
+Lemma \ref{lem6.3} implies that parameterizations with semigroup $\Gamma\geq \langle 4,7 \rangle$ and the parameterization $(t^4+t^7+at^9,t^6+bt^7)$ are at least bimodal.\\ Since $2$ does not divide any denominator in the proof of lemma \ref{lem.m=3} we can prove (1) and (2) as in characteristic different from $2$.\\ To prove (3) we consider the following computation:

 The cases (4)-(7) are proved similarly.
 To prove (8) we consider the following computations: